 For campground inquiries, please call: 707-275-2361

-After approx 6 miles turn right onto the 18N05 follow signs for Pine Mountain Lookout.
-After a few miles when reaching a hairpin turn, turn left onto the 17N23.
-A gate will be on the right a few miles down as well as a sign for the lookout.
+After approx 6 miles, as indicated by the sign, turn right onto 18N05.
+After a few miles, make the hairpin turn to the left onto 17N23.
+A gate indicated by a sign will be on the right a few miles along.